 ADVOCACY PARTNERS – Your Voice Makes a Difference

-STATE LEVEL – Important sales and use tax exemptions for bulk purchase of food by qualified Food Banks and sales and use tax exemptions for food and food ingredients donated to food banks for hunger relief were renewed until 2021 by the Georgia General Assembly and signed into law by Governor Nathan Deal in May 2015!
-These exemptions allow the food banks to distribute the equivalent of more than a million additional meals every year.
+STATE LEVEL – Important sales and use tax exemptions for bulk purchase of food by qualified Food Banks and sales and use tax exemptions for food and food ingredients donated to food banks for hunger relief were renewed until 2020 & 2021 by the Georgia General Assembly and signed into law by Governor Nathan Deal in May 2016!
+These exemptions allow the food banks to distribute millions of additional meals every year!

 The bulk purchase exemption as well as sales and use tax exemptions for prepared food donated for hunger or disaster relief were endorsed by the Georgia Chamber of Commerce Committee on Economic Development and Workforce Readiness , the Georgia Municipal Association, the Georgia Restaurant Association, the Georgia Beverage Association, the Georgia Food Industry Association, American Red Cross, Chatham Emergency Management Agency, Voices for Georgia’s Children, Georgia Center for Nonprofits.